misael38/HealUI/README.md

  - [x] Healing With UI
  - [x] Message when Healing
  - [x] Message when player don't have permission
+ - [x] Title when Healing

+# How To Setup?
+1. Download the latest plugin's phar [in here](poggit.pmmp.io/ci/misael38/HealUI/HealUI).
+2. Drop the plugin's phar into the /plugins folder in your server
+3. Restart your server so that the plugin will be enabled!

 # Youtube Video
  [click here](https://youtu.be/_j8_N7d8h08) To Watch The Video!